 They asked me what went wrong?

-I asked them the three questions I ask every parent that comes to me with this question.
+Here are the three questions I ask every parent that comes to me with this question.

 95% of the time (based on my observations over the last 25 years), the reason a musician like Isaac quits is because of the answer to one of these three questions.
 Let’s examine each in more detail.

+Does your child love his or her teacher?
 Music is a social art form meaning that it is intended to be shared.
 It’s a language and languages are most fun when used to communicate.
 And the first thing you need in order to start communicating (or even attempting to communicate) is the courage to do so.
 Courage comes from trusting the world around you.
 And for Isaac, his music world was defined by his teacher.

 He needed to build a relationship of trust with that person.
 That was step number #1.
 Pure and simple.